Want to know how much an MVP costs?

 This is such an important topic that I have already published an article about it – 6 Tips on How to Write a Good Project Specification (with Examples).
 Here I will only say briefly that if you spend just a bit more time on specifications at the start, it can drastically increase your chances of success.
-As Abraham Lincoln said:

 Give me six hours to chop down a tree and I will spend the first four sharpening the axe.

-Once you have the specs ready, ask your dev team to prepare a detailed estimated and a timeline.
-You need this not only to understand the budget of your project, but to make sure that you and your dev team are on the same page, and it’s clear to both of you how your MVP will become a reality and how soon.
-Here is what the scope could look like:
+Once you have the specs ready, ask your dev team to prepare a detailed MVP cost estimate and a timeline.
+You need this not only to understand an initial MVP development budget, but to make sure that you and your dev team are on the same page, and it’s clear to both of you how your MVP will become a reality and how soon.

 And here is what the timeline could look like:

-“how much does it cost to make an MVP?”
+“how much does MVP cost to develop?”

 As you can imagine, the most popular answer they hear is:

-“Oh, it depends on your product features.”
+“Oh, MVP price depends on your product features.”

 Tough, there is a difference in MVP development pricing.
-You can pay on time and material basis (hourly rates, no solid deadlines or final scope), or lock the price.
+You can pay on a time and material basis (hourly rates, no solid deadlines or final scope), or lock the price.
 The latest one is reasonable – you know that you will not spend any more than that.

 Build and launch your MVP